Devolutions/devolutions-gateway/README.md

 1. Run Wayk Now on 2 hosts to be able to open a Wayk session between those 2 hosts.
     * Download Wayk Now [here](https://wayk.devolutions.net/home/download)

-1. Start devolutions-jet and specify the routing URL where x.x.x.x is the IP of your Wayk server host.
+1. Start devolutions-gateway and specify the routing URL where x.x.x.x is the IP of your Wayk server host.
 You can easily get the host IP in the source ID drop down list in Wayk Now.
     ```
     $ cargo run -- -r tls://x.x.x.x:4489
     ```